 The Associate of Science in Health Sciences (ASHS) degree is a great option for students interested in completing a degree to gain a foundational education in health sciences.

-The Bachelor of Science in Health Sciences (BSHS) degree is available with either an emphasis on a specialized imaging modality or with a leadership and management track.
-The BSHS degree is a web-enhanced program utilizing newly revised curriculum, and is an excellent option for students already working full-time.
+The Bachelor of Science in Health Sciences (BSHS) degree is a web-enhanced program utilizing newly revised curriculum, and is an excellent option for students already working full-time.
 The degree has two tracks:

 Visit the SBU-Springfield Campus page to learn more about the campus, cost, scholarships and financial aid, and more.